MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/error-installing-additional-language-pack.md

 ms.reviewer: terry.g.lee
 ---

-# "This product is already installed" error when you try to install Visual Studio in a new language
+# "This product is already installed" error is shown when you try to install Visual Studio in a new language

 _Applies to:_&nbsp;Visual Studio 2015